 The investment portfolio is a significant component of our operations and, as such, it functions as a key element of liquidity and asset/liability management.
 As of December 31, 2008, all securities are classified as available-for-sale which offers management full flexibility in managing our liquidity and interest rate sensitivity without adversely impacting our regulatory capital levels.
 It is neither management's intent nor practice to participate in the trading of investment securities for the purpose of recognizing gains and therefore we do not maintain a trading portfolio.
-Securities in the available-for-sale portfolio are recorded a fair value with unrealized gains and losses associated with these securities recorded net of tax, in the accumulated other comprehensive income (loss) component of shareowners' equity.
-At December 31, 2008, the investment portfolio maintained a net pre-tax unrealized gain of \$0.4 million at December 31, 2007. \$16.8 million of our investment securities have an unrealized loss totaling \$0.1 million and have been in a loss position for less than 12 months.
-These securities are primarily mortgage-backed securities that are in a loss position because they were acquired when the general level of interest rates was lower than that on December 31, 2008.
-We believe that these securities are only temporarily impaired and that the full principal will be collected as anticipated therefore we do not consider these securities to be other-than-temporarily impaired at December 31, 2008.
+Securities in the available-for-sale portfolio are recorded at fair value with unrealized gains and losses associated with these securities recorded net of tax, in the accumulated other comprehensive income (loss) component of shareowners' equity.
+At December 31, 2008, the investment portfolio maintained a net pre-tax unrealized gain of \$2.3 million compared to a net pre-tax unrealized gain of \$0.4 million at December 31, 2007. \$16.8 million of our investment securities have an unrealized loss totaling \$0.1 million and have been in a loss position for less than 12 months.
+These securities are only temporarily impaired and that the full principal will be collected as anticipated therefore we do not consider these securities to be other-than-temporarily impaired at December 31, 2008.